Santa Ana Distracted Driving Accident Attorneys

 When you get behind the wheel, your mind needs to be completely focused on the road.
 The smallest distraction, whether it’s looking over at a passenger or fiddling with the radio, could be more than enough to cause a serious collision.
 And the victims are often the ones left facing the consequences.

 If you have been injured by a distracted driver in Santa Ana, you should not be left holding the bill.
 That is where we at HN Injury Lawyers come in.
 We believe that accidents victims deserve proper and fair compensation from the people at fault.
 We fight for your right to a settlement that covers all the costs of the accident and then some.
 Tell us about your case by calling (657) 333-5726.
 We may be able to help.

-Driving requires a great deal of concentration, even on mostly empty roads.
+Driving requires a great deal of concentration, even on mostly empty roads and in parking lots.
 When a driver loses focus, there is always an increased chance of a collision.
 If the road suddenly turns, if the speed limit changes, or if traffic stops, the driver needs to be paying attention in order to make an adjustment.
 A distracted driver won’t even see the obstruction, let alone react in time.